frutti93/nix-podman-stacks/README.md

 ## Example

-If you already have an existing flake setup, add this projects flake as an input and include the flake output `hmModules.all` in your Home Manager modules.
+If you already have an existing flake setup, add this projects flake as an input and include the flake output `homeModules.all` in your Home Manager modules.

 ---